Internet research: Websites' search feature

 Websites often have a search engine of their own, for searching just the site's content, often displayed at the top of every page.
-For example, Wikipedia provides a search engine for exploring its content.
-A search engine within a website allows a user to focus on its content and find desired information with more precision than with a web search engine.
-It may also provide access to information on the website for which a web search engine does not.
+Wikipedia provides a search engine for exploring its content.

 Specialty search tools

-Specialty search tools enable users to find information that conventional search engines and meta search engines cannot access because the content is stored in databases.
-In fact, the vast majority of information on the web is stored in databases that require users to go to a specific site and access it through a search form.
+Specialty search tools enable users to find information that conventional search engines cannot access because the content is stored in databases.
+The vast majority of information on the web is stored in databases that require users to go to a specific site and access it through a search form.
 Often, the content is generated dynamically.
-As a consequence, Web crawlers are unable to index this information.
-In a sense, this content is "hidden" from search engines, leading to the term invisible or deep Web.
-Specialty search tools have evolved to provide users with the means to quickly and easily find deep Web content.
-These specialty tools rely on advanced bot and intelligent agent technologies to search the deep Web and automatically generate specialty Web directories, such as the Virtual Private Library.
+Web crawlers are unable to index this information.
+This has led to the term invisible or deep web.
+Specialty search tools have evolved to provide users with the means to find deep web content.
+These specialty tools rely on advanced bot and intelligent agent technologies to search the deep web.

 Internet research software

-Internet research software captures information while performing Internet research.
-This information can then be organized in various ways included tagging and hierarchical trees.
-The goal is to collect information relevant to a specific research project in one place, so that it can be found and accessed again quickly.

-These tools also allow captured content to be edited and annotated and some allow the ability to export to other formats.
-Other features common to outliners include the ability to use full text search which aids in quickly locating information and filters enable you to drill down to see only information relevant to a specific query.
-Captured and kept information also provides an additional backup, in case web pages and sites disappear or are inaccessible later.
+A variety of internet research software can be used to collect and analyse data.
+Methods used include online surveys, online polls, online focus groups, online interviews and content and social media analysis tools.
+The data can then be stored, analysed and evaluated.
+Other research software tools allow data collected to be analysed, edited and annotated and some have the ability to export to other formats.
+Features of some software include textual and statistical analysis.

+Challenges

+Given the internet provides access globally to vast amounts of data, this presents challenges including being able to find and locate relevant and reliable information when so much information is available, verifying the writers credentials, results being impacted by unrecognised bias and in being able to organise a diverse range of data types, such as structured, semi-structured and unstructured data.
+The requirement and importance of critically evaluating sources of data and developing the skills needed to do this, is pertinent to ensure reliability, relevance and accuracy.
+Critical evaluation is particularly important due to online misinformation, disinformation and AI-generated content.
+Whilst AI search engines and AI-powered research assistance tools, can assist internet research, by (for example) summarising academic research and analysing data, the reliability of generative AI can be problematic, sometimes resulting in AI hallucination.
+Ethical challenges such as privacy, managing personally identifiable data and gaining informed consent can also be challenging when conducting internet research.